-To enable secure transmission of data from the backend to the vehicle (e.g., credential updates or tariff information) a secret needs to be established between the vehicle and the backend allowing an end-to-end encrypted transfer.
-The vehicle certificate contains static Diffie-Hellman parameters to enable an easy setup of a session based encryption key.
-Only the backend needs to generate fresh per-session Diffie-Hellman parameters that are used to calculate a fresh Diffie Hellman secret, which can then be used as session secret.
+To enable secure transmission of data from the backend to the vehicle (e.g., updates of credential or of tariff information), a secret needs to be established between the vehicle and the backend allowing an end-to-end encrypted transfer.
+The vehicle certificate is an ECDSA certificate, where the public key can be considered as static Diffie-Hellman parameters to enable an easy setup of a session based encryption key with a communication peer.
+Only the backend needs to generate fresh per-session Diffie-Hellman parameters that are used to calculate a fresh Diffie-Hellman secret, which can then be used as session secret.
 This has the advantage, that the backend can pre-calculate session keys for vehicle communication, once the vehicle's certificate is known at the backend.
 This approach is known from many of today's web server applications, which use the same technique.

 For the normal operation the vehicle certificate will be a contract-based credential.
 Thus the backend already possesses the certificate information, once the customer enrolled for a contract.
 For setup operation, the vehicle may possess an OEM credential installed during manufacturing of the car and used for bootstrapping the contact based credential.
 Notably, the used security mechanisms target elliptic curve cryptography (ECC) for authentication (during key management phases) and for digital signatures.
 The digital signature standard ECDSA based on ECC provide comparable security to RSA but uses significantly shorter cryptographic key sizes.
 As the certificates support ECDSA, the Diffie-Hellman key agreement is performed in its elliptic curve variant ECDH.
 Moreover, elliptic curves can be implemented efficiently in hardware.
 As ISO/IEC 15118 targets especially electronic control units (ECU) in vehicles and charging sports, memory and calculation constraints are evident and pose further implementation requirements.

-As described above, digital certificates for the charging spot, and, depending on the use cases, also a vehicle certificate are the basis for protecting the charging control communication.
-This requires a dedicated credential management infrastructure (Public Key Infrastructure - PKI) handling the initial provisioning, but also the revocation and update of certificates and cryptographic keys.
-The call flow as depicted in Figure 5 is based on the application of unilateral authenticated TLS, where the electric vehicle implements the client part.
+The call flow as depicted in Figure 6 is based on the application of unilaterally authenticated TLS, where the electric vehicle implements the client part.
 Hence, the client is required to check the certificate validity including the issuer.
 The standard ISO/IEC 15118 requires vehicles to store only a fixed, limited number of root certificates to enable issuer verification.
 Moreover, it also restricts the number of supported intermediate certification authorities.
 Besides the validity and issuer, the client also needs to check the certificate revocation status.

 One option to avoid the handling of certificate revocation lists is the usage of short term certificates from the server side.
 Another option is the provisioning of the revocation state by the server itself, e.g., by attaching a fresh Online Certificate Status Protocol (OCSP) response to the certificate during the authentication phase.
 To keep a balance regarding the implementation and operational effort, the current ISO/IEC 15118 proposal features both, short term certificates for the server side certificates and OCSP responses for intermediate CAs.